 Paints, varnishes and wood stains can contain hazardous chemicals or solvents including heavy metals.
 Paint must not be poured down the drain.
 Local community groups, playgroups or charities will often welcome donations of useable paints.
-Many DIY superstores will take back unwanted paint, call them to check.
+Many DIY shops will take back unwanted paint, call them to check.
 Unwanted paint can be taken to any recycling centre.
 Please firmly attach the lid to prevent leakage.
 Please make the site staff aware that you are leaving paint.

 Pallets can be taken to your local recycling centre.
 Call 0345 155 1010 to confirm if you have a large quantity.

 By using recycled paper and recycling waste paper you will help to protect our environment.
 You can recycle any white coloured paper, shredded paper, newspapers, white paper directories (including Yellow Pages), magazines, junk mail, and holiday brochures in your reusable sack for paper.
 Paper must be kept dry, so please fold the bag over if it is raining.
 Alternatively, paper can be taken to a recycling bank or your local recycling centre.

 Paper cups can be recycled at carton and paper cup recycling banks.

 Chemicals including weed killers, pesticides, white spirits, bleaches, old medicines and other household chemicals can be disposed of at your local recycling centre.
 These must be in a securely labelled container to be placed in the hazardous waste store.
 Limit 5 litres.

 Photos cannot be recycled and need to be disposed of in your black general waste bin.

 We are unable to take these in your black recycling box and these would need to be disposed of in your black general waste bin.
 Some garden centres and nurseries take back unwanted plant pots.